Randwarf/StellarisUnityLore/Kwerdan Lore/Orbican.md

-Orbicans are predators native to [[Ne’kuma]].
+Orbicans are nocturnal predators native to [[Ne’kuma]].
 Their primary pray for a long time were large herbivores, including [[Kwerdan|Kwerdans]].
-Orbicans are capable of breeding quite rapibly
+Orbicans are capable of breeding quite rapidly and are considered invasive in some islands.

+Orbicans mate twice every year.
+They store the reproductive material of their mate in their bodies in between the mating seasons and continually fertilise their seeds.
+Orbicans drop these seeds along the paths they walk and don't raise their young